bohnelang/Thunderbird_Add-On_USB_LED_Dream_Cheeky/README.md

 ## How an add-on can use USB devices
 The add-on carries for the most operating systems a binary that can interface the HID interface.
 The add-on can execute this binary but only as a real file in filesystem.
-Great parts of the code are witten by Axel Grude.
+Most parts of the code are witten by Axel Grude.
 I added new features.

 - Copy binaries from add-on to local file system (profile directory)
 - Make them executable